christophmark/bayesloop/README.md

 * suitable for online analysis as well as retrospective analysis
 * straight-forward handling of missing data points

+Note that the module is currently in beta state, so feature may change.
+Additional documentation will be available soon.

 ## Getting started
-For a comprehensive introduction and overview of all features which *bayesloop* provides, see the tutorial (TODO).
+For a comprehensive introduction and overview of the main features that *bayesloop* provides, see the [tutorial](https://github.com/christophmark/bayesloop/blob/master/docs/bayesloop_tutorial.ipynb).
 While you may read this tutorial directly on GitHub, you can also download it and interactively manipulate/execute the code therein (see [here](https://ipython.org/ipython-doc/3/notebook/notebook.html#starting-the-notebook-server) for further information).

 The following code provides a minimal example of an analysis carried out using *bayesloop*.
 The data here consists of the number of coal mining disasters in the UK per year from 1851 to 1962 (see this [article](http://www.dima.unige.it/~riccomag/Teaching/ProcessiStocastici/coal-mining-disaster-original%20paper.pdf) for further information).
 ```